 Phonics lessons are taught for approximately 10-30 minutes each day and this is built up over a period of time depending on the learner’s needs and ability.
 When sessions are for 10 minutes, there will also be additional opportunities for daily oral blending games in other aspects of the curriculum.
+Pupils are grouped based on their phonics ability so that sessions can be tailored to meet individual needs.
+We follow the Little Wandle scheme, but lessons are delivered at a slower pace to ensure that pupils are confident in the skills that they are developing before moving on.

 Children need to be given regular opportunities to apply the phonics they have learned by reading fully decodable books.
 The phonic progression in these books must match the progression of Little Wandle Letters and Sounds Revised.
 It is advisable that reading practice sessions take place at least three times a week.
 Each reading practice session needs to have a clear focus, so that the demands of the session do not overload the children’s working memory.